Shadowjumper3000/markboard/README.md

 - Responsibilities:
     - Authentication (signup, login, JWT validation)
-    - File CRUD with `.md`  content in DB and volume-backed storage
+    - File CRUD with `.md` metadata in DB and content on filesystem with checksums
     - Admin endpoints (basic stats, activity logs)

 ---